pranto48/ampnm-ping-okay-11.10.25/README.md

     -   Open your browser and go to: `http://localhost/network-monitor/`
     -   The network monitor application will load

+### External License Service (for `license-service` folder)
+1.  **Place Files on External Hosting:**
+    -   Upload the entire `license-service` folder to your external web hosting (e.g., cPanel).
+    -   Ensure it's accessible via a URL like `http://your-external-domain.com/license-service/`.

+2.  **Run Setup Script:**
+    -   Open your browser and navigate to `http://your-external-domain.com/license-service/license_setup.php`.
+    -   Follow the on-screen instructions to configure its MySQL database and add initial license keys.

 ## Installation Steps (Docker Compose)

+### Main AMPNM Application (Docker)
 1.  **Ensure Docker and Docker Compose are installed.**
 2.  **Configure Environment Variables:**
     -   **For the `app` service (Network Monitor):**
-        -   `LICENSE_API_URL`: This should point to the external URL of your license verification service (e.g., `http://portal.itsupport.com.bd/verify_license.php`).
+        -   `LICENSE_API_URL`: This should point to the external URL of your license verification service (e.g., `http://your-external-domain.com/license-service/verify_license.php`). **Remember to replace `http://your-external-domain.com` with your actual domain.**
         -   `APP_LICENSE_KEY`: This is the unique license key for this deployment, which will be verified by your external license service.
     -   **For the `db` service:**
         -   `MYSQL_ROOT_PASSWORD`, `MYSQL_DATABASE`, `MYSQL_USER`, `MYSQL_PASSWORD` for the main AMPNM app's database.